hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	resume partners and turn to places.

 3. First lady and opposite gentleman advance and set,

 	then turn with both hands to places,

 	first and opposite couple advance and retire,

-	then turn partners, and, at the same time, the side couples change sides and back again.
+	then turn partners, and, at the same time, the side couples change sides and back again,

-	All set at corners,
+	all set at corners,

-	joining right hands, and turn to places.
+	joining right hands, and turn to places,

-	All set in a circle and turn partners.
+	all set in a circle and turn partners.

 4. First lady and opposite gentleman advance and retire,

 	back to back,

-	set and turn partners.
+	set and turn partners,

-	Half promenade,
+	half promenade,

 	half right and left,